Mario Sports Mix

 Mario Sports Mix (Note: Mario Sports Mix (マリオスポーツミックス, Mario Supōtsu Mikkusu)) is a 2010 sports video game developed by Square Enix and published by Nintendo for the Wii.
 It features volleyball, ice hockey, dodgeball, and basketball.
 The game features mostly characters and locations from the Mario series with a few guest appearances by characters from Square Enix's Final Fantasy and Dragon Quest series of games.
 Players can also opt to play as one of their Mii characters.

-The game received mixed reception; it was praised for its graphics and gameplay, but critiqued on its lack of depth and replayability.
+The game received mixed reviews from critics, who praised its presentation, variety, and gameplay, but criticized its lack of depth and replayability.
 The game was a commercial success, selling 1.98 million copies, thus making it one of the Wii's best-selling games.